sanketfirodiya/TableViewEnums/README.md

 }
 </pre>

 Have ideas to improve this?
-Please let me know in the comments section.
+Please let me know by [creating an issue](https://github.com/sanketfirodiya/TableViewEnums/issues/new)